Hawaii on a Budget: 20 Money-Saving Tips from a Local Mom

 Best for Budget: The Big Island

 The Big Island (Hawaii Island) is consistently the most affordable.
-Accommodations in Hilo are significantly cheaper than anywhere else in the state, Volcanoes National Park is worth the trip all on its own, and the Kona side has affordable condos and great snorkeling.
-Gas stations are plentiful and the free activities -- lava viewing, black sand beaches, botanical gardens, waterfalls -- are endless.
+Hilo accommodations are cheaper than anywhere else in the state.
+Volcanoes National Park is worth the trip on its own.
+The Kona side has affordable condos and great snorkeling.
+The free activities - lava viewing, black sand beaches, botanical gardens, waterfalls - go on forever.
+Just check the VOG forecast before you fly inter-island.
+Kilauea has grounded flights more than once.

 Also Good for Budget: Oahu